apify/actor-scraper/cheerio-scraper/README.md

 ## Limitations

-The actor does not employ a full-featured Chromium web browser, so will not be sufficient for websites that render their content dynamically using client-side Javascript.
+The actor does not employ a full-featured Chromium web browser, so will not be sufficient for websites that render their content dynamically using client-side JavaScript.
 To scrape such sites, you might prefer to use [**Web Scraper**](https://apify.com/apify/web-scraper) (`apify/web-scraper`), which loads pages in a full browser and renders dynamic content.

 Since Cheerio Scraper's **Page function** is executed in the context of the server, it only supports server-side JavaScript code.
 If you need to combine client- and server-side libraries using the underlying [Puppeteer](https://github.com/GoogleChrome/puppeteer/) library, you might prefer to use
 [**Puppeteer Scraper**](https://apify.com/apify/puppeteer-scraper) (`apify/puppeteer-scraper`).
-For even more flexibility and control, you might develop a new actor from scratch in Node.js using [Apify SDK](https://sdk.apify.com).
+For even more flexibility and control, you might develop a new actor from scratch in Node.js using the [Apify SDK](https://sdk.apify.com).

 ## Input configuration